Nice to meet you.

 Check off these five steps to ensure you cover your bases when developing your own side hustle.

-Offering.
-Figure out exactly what products or services you’ll offer and how you can differentiate to attract customers away from the competition.
+• Brand activation: Come up with a name and logo.
+Build a patent for your product and register your business as a private entity.
+Figure out exactly what products or services you'll offer and how you can differentiate to attract customers away from the competition.

-Sometimes you just need to jump right in the deep end and get your hands dirty.
+• Get one paying customer: Sometimes, you just need to jump right in the deep end and get your hands dirty.
 Even if everything isn’t perfectly set up, going through the experience with a paying customer will help you figure things out.

-Set achievable goals and milestones so you can monitor and measure results and achieve growth.
+• Set goals and milestones: Set achievable goals and milestones so you can monitor and measure results and achieve growth.

 When to quit your job and become a full-time entrepreneur

-You have a steady flow of side-hustle income
+You have a steady flow of side hustle income

 Your customer base is growing